Hotel Ukraine: Khrushchev reform: politics and architecture

-Politics and architecture
+Changed design for square and hotel

 For central Kyiv this had a full impact on the final stage of its reconstruction.
 The original project of Dobrovolsky was abandoned, which upon the late 1950s was mostly complete, with the exception of the northeastern side of the Kalinin square.
 Construction was stopped, and the square, for almost two decades looked very odd with the asymmetry formed from the rich Stalinist buildings on the north and the old pre-war, and pre-revolution constructions opposite.

-However none of the impacts of the "struggle" were as visual as the final fate of the Hotel Moskva itself.
+However, none of the impacts of the "struggle" were as visual as the final fate of the Hotel Moskva itself.
 In 1954 construction began on the empty space on top of the flattened remnants of the offspur following the clean-up of the Ginzburg house rubble in the late 1940s.
 Yet for a medium-sized building in 1955 construction was put on hold, then continued, but under a much slower rate.
 The design came under repeated waves of criticisms in light of Khrushchev's decree on the highest Republic level.
 As a result, with the carcass of the structure already rising, the architects were commissioned to alter the design in the most obscure ways possible.
 First came the rich foundation "grote" then the colonnade enriched entrance, replaced by a glazed lobby.
 In external decoration none of the small sculptures or bas-reliefs survived.
 Yet even at that the assault did not stop.
 The politicians, going against all principles, attacked the whole top of the building, not only the spire, but the crowning five floor pedestal that the spire sat on, effectively halving the final height.

 As a result, the hotel, with its mutilated design that should have, with respect to the original decree, accelerated and rationalised its rate of construction, was opened only in 1961, seven years after construction began.
 The massive Moscow State University which was thrice as big was finished in only four years 1949-1953, i.e. almost twice as fast.
 The new building, originally meant to be an elite hotel, much like the Ginzburg house before it became an eyesore.
 Moreover, the transition from Stalinist Architecture was so rapid, that by the time of its opening, the architectural changes of the 1960s, inspired by the Space Age and new technology made it simply archaic.
 Dobrovolsky later wrote: